Giorojas11/Detection-Lab/README.md

 4. Services > Splunk Forwarder > Restarted service
    *NOTE: Splunk Forwarder needs to be restarted after every inputs.conf change made*
-6. Created an 'enpoint' index in Splunk so info can be received, added a receiving port of 9997, added the Target-PC to the index, and confirmed information is being sent from Target-PC to the Splunk server.
+6. Created an 'endpoint' index in Splunk so info can be received, added a receiving port of 9997, added the Target-PC to the index, and confirmed information is being sent from Target-PC to the Splunk server.

 #### AD/DC SERVER
 1. Repeated Steps 1-4 from TARGET-PC.